rngesus-wept/puflantu/README.md

 -   [ ] Adverbial suffix should be changed from `-q` (in the doc) to `-s`, which generalizes the change made to particles `-li`, `-ba`, `-fo` and `-vo` in a nice way.
+-   [ ] Adpositions or equivalent &#x2013; Note that many human languages use these cases in ways that only overlap via locational metaphor, e.g. when describing *temporal* location like in "in five minutes"; and the mapping is not consistent across languages.
+    -   Inessive (INE) &#x2013; "in" or "located at"
+    -   Elative (ELA) &#x2013; "out of"
+    -   Illative (ILL) &#x2013; "into" (contrast inessive, which does not have directional connotations)
+    -   Adessive (ADE) &#x2013; "on"
+    -   Ablative (ABL) &#x2013; "away from" (this one is more commonly mentioned / has more WP elaboration than the others; is it somehow more important?)
+    -   Allative (ALL) &#x2013; "toward"
+    -   Superessive (SUPE) &#x2013; "upon"
 -   [ ] Use of `ag-` and `yi-` as intensifier and downtoner respectively should be extended to adjectives, even if they aren't verb-derived.
 -   [ ] Take a moment to consider whether we have inadvertently created words